rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/architecture/json-rpc/json-rpc-methods.md

 ##### Returns

-`Array` - A list of pending transactions submitted by node operator.
+`Array` - A list of pending transactions submitted by the node operator.

 ##### Example
 ```js